MindaugasUz/Git_Table/README.md

 ## Github Table

-    This project is build using CRA boilerplate together with TypeScript, Material-UI and styled components.
+    This project is build using CRA boilerplate together with TypeScript, GraphQL, Material-UI and styled components.

-### Run App
+### To Run the App

-    in your terminal type
-    `docker-compose up`
+    You need to generate github api key (https://github.com/settings/tokens/new) and paste it in your .env variable  like so:

+    REACT_APP_GITHUB_API_KEY="your api key here"

+    After that run `npm install` to get all the packages and `npm start` or `docker-compose up`

 ### `npm test`